-Applying access policies to queries
+Applying access policies

 • Context Passed by the Client, such as claims in the user’s authentication token, an MFA code, or a reason for access.